Want to purchase a short sale?

-Looking to make a deal on a short sale?
+Can I get a good deal on a short sale?

-Every now and then a good deal will come along.
-Most people hear the words "short sale" and instinctively think of a seller that is in trouble and needing to sell their home fast to prevent further financial problems.
-This is at times the case and can be an opportunity for a buyer to make the most of another's misfortune.
-On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have depreciated.
-In these instances the "bargain" price may in fact be consistent with true market values, not below.
+The short answer is "sometimes".
+Many people hear the phrase "short sale" and automatically think of a seller that is in trouble and needs to sell their property quickly to avert further financial problems.
+This is at times the case and can be an opportunity for a buyer to do well from another's misfortune.
+Alternatively, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
+In cases such as these the reduced price may in fact be consistent with current market values, not below.

-Get a real estate agent with short sale experience.
-Future Home Realty can assist you in expediting the transaction and make sure you're protected.
-Don't let inexperience slow down the closing process.
-Put my experience and knowledge to work in your favor.
+Hire an agent with short sale experience.
+Future Home Realty can assist you in expediting the transaction and ensure that you're protected.
+Don't allow inexperience to slow down the closing process.
+Let my experience and knowledge work for you.

-- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will probably take longer than a typical real estate transaction.
-Know that most short sales will not close in less than 30 days.
+- Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
+Be informed that a majority of short sales will not close in less than 30 days.
 Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
-Commonly, your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+It's not uncommon that your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are generally not up for negotiation when working with a short sale.
-The lender will sell the property as seen which means the lender will not be paying for repairs.
-Be sure to reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At Future Home Realty, when I write an offer, I will be looking out for your interests first and foremost and will always recommend that you make your offer contingent upon the inspection results.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are usually not negotiable when working with a short sale.
+The lender will be selling the property just the way it is which means the lender isn't going to pay for repairs.
+Always reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Future Home Realty, when I write an offer, I am looking out for your interests above all else and will always advise you to make your offer contingent upon the inspection results.